DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 The maximum amount you may be eligible to borrow is:

-* $finance_maintenanceloanpaymentvalue_livewithparents$, if you live at home with your parents
+* $finance_maintenanceloanvalue_withparents$, if you live at home with your parents
-* $finance_maintenanceloanpaymentvalue_awayfromparentsoutsidelondon$, if you live away from your parents, out of London
+* $finance_maintenanceloanvalue_notwithparentsoutsidelondon$, if you live away from your parents, out of London
-* $finance_maintenanceloanpaymentvalue_awayfromparentsinsidelondon$, if you live away from your parents, in London
+* $finance_maintenanceloanvalue_notwithparentsinsidelondon$, if you live away from your parents, in London
-* $finance_maintenanceloanpaymentvalue_oversixty$, if you're 60 years or over on the first day of the academic year of your course
+* $finance_maintenanceloanvalue_oversixty$, if you're 60 years or over on the first day of the academic year of your course

 $student-finance-calculator$